Victor-Rebuild/vicos-oelinux-1.6-rebuild/README.md

 ./build/docker-ota-build.sh prod 6080 <OTA password> <prod boot image password>
 ```

-This will create an OTA called vicos-2.0.1.6080.ota in vicos-oelinux/_build/ which will run on prod bots.
+This will create an OTA called vicos-1.6.1.6080.ota in vicos-oelinux/_build/.
+While yes this ota is installable on any bot it will NOT include the /anki folder as it doesn't build /anki.
+After the ota is finished building run the script at ./build/inject-anki.sh to add the 1.6 /anki folder in.
+I'm sorry this is so jank but I don't have another working way to do it.
 This is scriptable - it will not prompt for anything.

 ### Suffix key: